The-Politico/chartwerk-editor/docs/template-basics.md

 #### Dealing with date formatting

-Date formatting is always a finnicky part of every chart template.
+Date formatting is always a finicky part of every chart template.
 It's important that users have some flexibility to choose date formats appropriate for their chart.

 The code below is a complete example of a chart that has a date-typed X axis and uses Chartwerk's API to appropriately format dates for tick labels along the axis.